 Here are the things that worked for me after years of continuous experimentation to optimize my sleep.

 Going to sleep within the same one-hour window every day has had the most impact on my sleep, bar none.

-The exact time usually doesn’t work because life happens, and “being late to bed” just gives you anxiety, that will ironically ruin your sleep.
-For me, the perfect window is from 10 pm to 11 pm, but you’ll have to find your own because everyone has a different circadian rhythm, and by sticking to the same sleep schedule, you’ll normalize yours.
+The exact time usually doesn’t work because life happens, and “being late to bed” just gives you anxiety, which will, ironically, ruin your sleep.
+For me, the perfect window is from 10 pm to 11 pm.
+You’ll have to find your own “perfect window” because everyone has a different circadian rhythm, and by sticking to the same sleep schedule, you’ll normalize yours.